23 September . 2019

 How to Hygge: 6 Tips for Achieving Maximum Coziness

 Hygge (pronounced “hue-gah”) is a Danish concept regarding the type of coziness that brings contentment and well-being.
 It is an integral part of Danish culture.
 And since Denmark is consistently ranked as one of the Happiest Countries on Earth by the UN’s World Happiness Report, it stands to reason that incorporating hygge into your life can make you happier.
 Today, we’re rounding up 6 ways to bring more hygge - and happiness - into your home and your life.

 Use Soft Lighting

 One essential part of hygge is lighting, and candlelight in particular.
-Danes burn more candles per person than any other country in the world, according to one study.
+Danes burn more candles per person than any other country in the world.
 Candles, especially in the fall and winter, can help create a cozy and soothing atmosphere.
 When you’re home shopping, consider the lighting scheme - choose a floor plan that maximizes natural light.

 Think About Texture